 History and architecture of Pandavleni Caves

 The caves are starkly plain in contrast to the heavily ornamented exterior, however, the beauty of these caves lies in their dignified façade, effectively composed and carved.
-Among the monasteries, cave no. 3, 8, 10, 23 are huge in size, planning and splendours have won acclaim on account of their architectural grandeur and sculptural embellishment.
+Among the monasteries, caves no. 3, 8, 10, and 23 are huge in size, planning, and splendours and have won acclaim on account of their architectural grandeur and sculptural embellishment.

 How to reach Pandavleni Caves

 Nashik is connected to Pune and Mumbai via highway and train.
 Flights to Nashik are operated via all domestic airports in India.
 In order to reach Pandavleni caves from Nashik, take the Pune-Nashik highway and one can reach within 20 minutes.